 Humla has a domestic airport at Simikot, which is the only one way out form here.It connect with Surkhet, Nepalgunj, and Kathmandu, the main cities of the country by air.
 Air distance between Nepalgunj and Simikot is 218 km.
 The Airport can only give services to small aircraft such as twin otter and helicopter due to its short runway.
 Air service depends on the weather of Humla and Nepalgunj , therefore, connections are neither regular nor reliable.

 The district is inaccessible by motor roads.
-The second and final option to reach Humla is by foot.
-If one wants to reach Simikot via land, s/he needs to go through Safebagar, a district headquarter of Achham District.
-It takes one day by bus from Nepalgunj to Safebagar.
-And, it needs 7 to 8 additional days of trekking to reach Simikot from there.
+The second and final option to reach Humla is on foot.
+If one wants to reach Simikot via land, s/he needs to go through Jumla or Mugu districts.
+It takes one day by bus with rough track road from Nepalgunj to Jumla/Mugu.
+And, it needs 5 to 7 additional days of trekking to reach Simikot from there.
 However, it is very hard to follow this route due to the complex geographical condition of the region.
-A road from Tibet to Simikot is still under construction.
-It would be a milestone to link this remote area with the giant neighbour China.
+Karnali Curridoor and a road from Tibet to Simikot is still under construction.
+It would be a milestone to link this remote area with the giant neighbour China/Tibet and the rest parts of the country.
 The construction works have started, but they are yet to be completed.
 So the people of Humla still dream to have access to the modern means of transportation.

 Currently, most products are brought to Simikot from Tibet.
 The main means of transportation are mules that carry huge loads on the three days journey from the Tibetan boarder to Simikot.
 Rice is mainly flewn in by airplane.
 As a consequence, many products are much more expensive than in the country average due to transportation costs.

-Click here for information how to reach Humla
+Click here for information how to reach Humla/Simikot

 The overall level of education in Humla is poor.
-According to the household survey 2001/02 conducted by the DDC, the total literacy rate of the district is 21.3% (male 36.5%, female 7.8%.
-Child illiteracy rate (10-14 years): 45.3%.
+According to the latest statistical report from District Education Office Humla, the literacy rate of Humla is 47%.
 Many people, particularly women and persons with disability are illiterate.
-Approximately 60% of children never go to school due to poverty.
+Approximately 40% of children never go to school due to poverty.
 In two thirds of the district, there is no secondary school.
 Only 2.6% of children pass the SLC, the final exam of seconndary education.
 In Humla, many schools lack basic infrastructure such as blackboards, desks and chairs, teaching equipment, and skilled and motivated teachers.
 Only a few students can afford pencils or copy books.
-There is no service to take care of special needs of children with disabilities.
+District Education Office Humla and some NGOs like Good Neighbors Humla, The Himalayan Innovative Society, ISIS/IC Foundation, KIDARC etc. are working to support the community schools to improve quality of education and Head Nepal and Sahara Group are working to take care of special needs of children with disabilities in Humla.

 Humla is rich in natural resources especially forest products, Non Timber Forest Products (NTFPs) and Medicinal and Aromatic Plants (MAPs).
 Due to the altitudinal and climatic variation, there are the following types of forests: Coniferous Forests (48.80 %), Hard wood Forests (4.14%), Mix Forests (41.00 %) and Shrub lands (6.06 %).
 Many plants have medicinal values, however efforts for conservation and knowledge about their correct use are needed for their sustainability and the economical development of the district.